fsharp/fsharp.org/use/windows/index.md

 ### Option 4: Install the free F# compiler and tools alone

-If you're just looking for F# command-line tools, e.g. for a build server or cloud VM image, then use the following requirements and installation steps:
+If you're just looking for F# command-line tools, e.g. for a build server or cloud VM image, then you have two primary options.

+#### Option A: Visual Studio 2017 Build Tools SKU

+The [Visual Studio 2017 Build Tools SKU](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017), despite the name, actually does not install Visual Studio.
+It installs MSBuild and various other build tools and compiler toolchains.

+Starting with Visual Studio 2017 Update 3, F# is an optional component.
+Simply select F# from the Individual Components tab and press **Install**.

+### Option B: Standalone installations

 1. Requires .NET 4.5: